CatalystCode/azure-web-starter-template-reactjs/README.md

 1. Dokku application configuration variables

-An application will often reqiure some configuration.
+An application will often require some configuration.
 Dokku supports application configuration via environment variables.
 Environment variables may contain private data, such as passwords or API keys, so it is not recommended to store them in your application's repository.
 For example, this project is on the lookout for two optional environment variables called APPINSIGHTS_INSTRUMENTATIONKEY and AAD_AUTH_CLIENTID.

 To set this up on your host, please ssh into your Dokku VM and run the following command.
 ```